eclipse-archived/codewind-docs/docs/_documentations/offline-codewind.md

 - You make changes to your code without pulling in new dependencies.
 - You do not remove the project container images that Codewind built on your system.

-## You can work with these projects offline:
+## You can work with these projects offline
 - Appsody Kitura
 - Appsody LoopBack 4
 - Appsody Python Flask